Offense (sports): Base-running

-Once a batter reaches base, they becomes a baserunner.
+Once a batter reaches base, they become a baserunner.
 Baserunners can advance to the next base on subsequent hits, walks (when the pitcher throws four balls outside the strike zone), or when they steal a base (attempt to advance while the pitcher is delivering the ball).
 Baserunners must touch each base in order, and they can be tagged out by defenders with the ball.

 Scoring runs

 The batting team's objective is to score runs.
 A run is scored when a baserunner successfully advances around all four bases and touches home plate before the defensive team can record three outs.

 Outs

 The batting team has three outs per inning to try to score runs.
 An out can occur in various ways, including striking out (when the batter fails to hit the ball after three strikes), getting caught by a fielder, or by force outs (when a fielder with possession of the ball reaches a base before the baserunner).